drewrwilson/countdown/README.md

 # What is next for this project?

 I would like to make a few templates of countdown pages to be included as defaults in this project.
 It could be configured with a variable in the `_config.yml` file, like `template: green`.
 Then Jekyll will override the colors, font and design with the ones from the `green` template.

+# How to contribute to this project

+Please use the issues section of this page to suggest a feature, report a bug or to share a link where you're using Countdown.
+If you would like to contribute code, please fork this repo and send a pull request.
+You can also leave me a comment in the issues section if you would like to talk about this project.
+If you would like to send me a private message, just use my [public key](https://drewrwilson.com/drewrwilson_public_key.asc) to encrypt your message and post it as an issue.

 ![](assets/img/beyonce-countdown-02.gif)